Sashenka/steam-ts/docs/api/steam-ts.recentgame.playtimelasttwoweeks.md

 ## RecentGame.playtimeLastTwoWeeks property

-Playtime in minute since the last two weeks.
+Playtime in minute in the last two weeks.

 <b>Signature:</b>